-Guiding the next generation of primary sector women
+Guiding the next generation of women in food & fibre

-The future of our primary sector will be shaped by the talent, commitment and hard work of those coming after us.
+The future of our food and fibre sector will be shaped by the talent, commitment and hard work of those coming after us.
 Let’s support them to grow.

-‘Generation Change: Mentoring’ is a pilot project matching established primary sector women and men with a group of young women embarking on their career in food and fibre.
+‘Generation Change: Mentoring’ is a pilot project matching women and men established in the sector with a young women embarking on a career in food and fibre.

-In partnership with Rural Leaders New Zealand and New Zealand Young Farmers, the mentoring pilot will follow Generation Change – a one-day workshop (14 October in Christchurch) where 100 young primary sector women will explore their values, strengths, purpose and potential career pathways.
-As a mentor, you’ll support one of these young women with advice and feedback as she starts to put her career intentions into action.
+In partnership with Rural Leaders New Zealand and New Zealand Young Farmers, the mentoring pilot will follow Generation Change – a one-day workshop where young women in tertiary study or training will explore their values, strengths, purpose and potential career pathways.
+As a mentor, you’ll support one of these young women with advice and feedback as she starts to put her career plans into action.

-We will be using a leading online platform to run the project efficiently for mentors and mentees, and learning from this pilot will shape plans for larger, sector-wide mentoring initiatives.
+We are using an online platform to run the project efficiently for mentors and mentees.
+Learning from this pilot will guide the potential for a wider mentoring initiative.

-At this stage we’re taking registrations of interest from prospective mentors.
-If you’re open to sharing your story and inspiring and connecting a young woman in her search for meaningful work with impact, sign up below.
+If you’re open to sharing your story and inspiring and connecting a young woman in her search for meaningful work with impact, please email firstname.lastname@example.org.